ashish91/leetcode-solutions/Google-Top-Questions/README.md

-# Top Questions for Amazon.
+# Top Questions for Google.

 ## Arrays and Strings